Spacebrew/pySpacebrew/README.md

 spacebrew.py provides a SpaceBrew object which can be used to create subscribers and publishers.
 See spacebrew_ex.py for a simple tutorial.

+This also requires feedparser library
+It can be installed using 'pip install feedparser'